 How do heat pump dryers work?

-The heat pump system used by these dryers is the exact same cycle used in the air conditioner that cools your living room.
+The heat pump system used by these dryers is the exact same cycle type that is used in the air conditioner that cools your living room.
 A heat pump cycle is the same thing as a refrigeration cycle – it absorbs energy from a cooler area and then releases it into a warmer area.

 Some refrigerant fluid (or air) absorbs heat in an evaporator and is then compressed to a high temperature.
-It then travels to a condenser and releases its heat, before being expanded and returning to the original evaporator to absorb more energy.
-In a refrigerator or an air conditioner, this cycle is used to remove heat from an area to make it cold.
+It then travels to the condenser and releases its heat, before being expanded and returning back to the original evaporator to absorb more energy.
+In a refrigerator or air conditioner, this cycle is used to remove heat from an area to make it cold.
 In a heat pump such as a dryer, it’s used to draw energy from electricity and heat up your clothes in the dryer.

 Are they better than other types of dryers?

 The one main difference between heat pump dryers and other types of clothes dryers, such as condenser dryers or gas models, is the lack of a need to vent moisture outside.
 The heat pump technology means that these dryers recycle warm air – and don’t produce nearly as much heat as a result.
 This means you can put them wherever you want, not necessarily near to a window or door, and many models have reduced noise levels.